 Many people are really afraid of speaking in front of the audience … well, even if the audience comprises of their group mates.
-Such fear usually stems from childhood – for example, parents told to keep quiet and not ask anything, because you are scared that the people might laugh, or you might have been probably laughed at by your classmates at school, etc. Actually, the reasons can be numerous, but sooner or later, you need to fight this fear as it might prove to be a serious obstacle on your way towards success.
+Such fear usually stems from childhood – for example, parents told to keep quiet and not ask anything, because you are scared that the people might laugh, or you might have been probably laughed at by your classmates at school, etc. The reasons can be numerous, but sooner or later, you need to fight this fear as it might prove to be a serious obstacle on your way to success.

-So, if You are One of those Who are Afraid of Speaking up, Read Our Public Speaking Tips
+So, if You are One of Those Who are Afraid of Speaking up, Read Our Public Speaking Tips

 Break out of Your shell and ask Questions whenever You don’t Understand Something